fedexultra/cloudfile-ui/CONTRIBUTING.md

 $ git checkout -b feature/123456-my_awesome_feature
 ```

 5. Hack away!
-Commit work often as you make progress and push as often as you want it backed up or able for teammates to review.
+Commit work often as you make progress but avoid pushing until commits are locally squashed.
 6. It's recommended that your work be condensed into a single commit before submitting a merge request.
-If you're the only one working on this branch, this is mostly straightforward.
+If you're the only one working on this branch, this is straightforward.
 We do this through `git rebase`:
 ```
 # Show the most recent commits in chronological order - count the number since you started the branch:
 $ git log